Im-Sue/wukong-itchat/README_EN.md

 ## FAQ

-Q: How to use this package to use my wechat as an monitor?
+Q: How to use this package to use my wechat as a monitor?

 A: There are two ways: communicate with your own account or with filehelper.